Explore our curated reading lists of the best and most important philosophy books, organized by subject and philosopher.

 Philosophy is a vast subject that cannot be practically broken down into a single reading list.
-As such, we’ve organized philosophy’s best books both by subject — from core branches like metaphysics, epistemology, and ethics, to particular movements like existentialism and Stoicism — as well as by individual philosopher, from Plato to Friedrich Nietzsche.
+As such, we’ve organized philosophy’s best books both by subject — from core branches like metaphysics, epistemology, and ethics, to particular movements like existentialism and Stoicism — as well as by individual philosophers, from Socrates and Confucius, to Friedrich Nietzsche and Hannah Arendt.

 Will you chart the history of Western philosophy?
 Will you learn about the philosophy of language?
-Will you discover why Aristotle exerts such influence to this day?
 Will you investigate the mystery of free will?
 The choice is (not) yours!

 The Best 5 Books to Read